Bad Power celebrates the worst kind of powers both supernatural and otherwise, in the interlinked tales of five people — and how far they’ll go.

 Family drama can be found anywhere: in kitchens, in cafes.
 Derelict hotels, showground rides.
 Even dungeons far below ruined Hungarian castles.
 (Okay, especially in Hungarian dungeons.)

-Secret Lives of Books is the much anticipated all new original collection of short stories from one of Australia’s science fiction masters and winner of the Chandler Award for outstanding achievement in Australian science fiction.
+The much anticipated all new original collection of short stories from one of Australia’s science fiction masters and winner of the Chandler Award for outstanding achievement in Australian science fiction.

 What odd coincidence brings Proctor George Gordon to the Sunrise Isles to be confronted by ninja and warrior nuns?
 Who is the strange but compelling amnesiac girl he finds in the convent, and what do the offworld nations want with her?
 And how can he really be sure who to trust?